HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

         await client.message_create(message.channel, 'lmao')
 ```

-The advantage of using `default_event` over adding a new `message_create` event handler, that at this point bot
+The advantage of using `default_event` over adding a new `message_create` event handler that at this point bot
-authors and channels, where the bot cannot reply are already filtered out.
+authors/developers (as message authors) and channels where the bot cannot reply are already filtered out
+(those messages will not trigger `default_event`).
+To see the actual flow of the command handler and when the default_event will trigger see [here](https://github.com/HuyaneMatsu/hata/blob/master/hata/ext/commands/command.py#L2951)